- Articles and Reports

 Iran has been testing the IR-2m and IR-4 since 2009.
 It began installing IR-2m centrifuges at the FEP at Natanz by February 2013.
 Until 2019, Iran did not use either type of centrifuge to stockpile enriched uranium—in accordance with the JCPOA—but it did continue research and development with them.

 When Iran began breaching the accord in 2019, it scaled up enrichment using both machines.
-By August 2021, Iran was operating 870 IR-2m centrifuges and 348 IR-4 centrifuges to produce and stockpile low-enriched uranium at the FEP at Natanz.
-It also began using a single cascade of 153 IR-4 centrifuges to enrich uranium to 60 percent at the PFEP at Natanz.
+By November 2022, Iran was operating 1,044 IR-2m centrifuges and 348 IR-4 centrifuges to produce and stockpile low-enriched uranium at the FEP at Natanz.
+It was also using a single cascade of 164 IR-4 centrifuges in conjunction with a cascade of IR-6 machines to enrich uranium to 60 percent at the PFEP at Natanz.

 Third-generation: The IR-6

 Iran reportedly first produced the IR-6 in 2009.
 In February 2013, the IAEA confirmed that Iran was using IR-6 and IR-6s (a variant) centrifuges at the PFEP at Natanz.
 In 2020, Iran began testing larger cascades of the IR-6.
-Its rotor assembly is likely made of carbon fiber.
+The rotor assembly in its original design is likely made of carbon fiber; however, the IAEA reported in early 2021 that Iran was also producing metal bellows for the IR-6.
 Iran claims that the output of the IR-6 is 10 SWU per year, approximately double the claimed output of the IR-2m and IR-4.

 In 2021, Iran began using a cascade of IR-6 centrifuges to produce uranium enriched up to 60 percent at the PFEP at Natanz.
-For the first time, it also began installing two cascades of IR-6 machines at Fordow.
-The plan is to feed uranium enriched up to 5 percent back into IR-1 machines to be further enriched to 20 percent.
-Iran also announced plans to install a single cascade of 174 IR-6 centrifuges at the FEP at Natanz, but it had not begun as of August 2021.
+For the first time, it also installed IR-6 machines at Fordow and used them in conjunction with IR-1 cascades to produce uranium enriched to 20 percent.
+A year later, Iran announced it was enriching uranium to 60 percent there.
+Iran has also installed 522 IR-6 centrifuges in three cascades at the FEP at Natanz since mid-2022.

 Fourth-generation: The IR-8 and IR-9